vercel/next.js/examples/basic-css/README.md

 # Basic CSS example

-Next.js has built-in support for [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) allowing you to write scope CSS by automatically creating a unique class name.
+Next.js has built-in support for [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) allowing you to write scoped CSS by automatically creating a unique class name.
 CSS Module files can be imported anywhere in your application and you don't have to worry about collisions.

 ## Deploy your own